HVAC technician completing a new furnace installation in a residential basement

 Can I get financing for a new furnace in Ontario?

 Yes.
-EcoFrost offers 0% financing options for qualified homeowners, allowing you to spread the cost over 12 to 60 months with no interest.
-Many clients combine financing with rebates to get a new high-efficiency furnace with minimal upfront cost.
-Ask about current financing promotions when you book your estimate.
+EcoFrost partners with Financeit to offer 0% financing for the first 6 months on a new furnace.
+After the 6-month promotional period, Financeit's standard rate applies and the term can extend up to 60 months total.
+Many clients combine financing with rebates to minimize their upfront cost.
+Ask about current promotions when you book your estimate.

 Do I need a permit to replace a furnace in Ontario?